rwilson04/docker-node/README.md

 Basic Node JS server template

 ##Usage
--Access /opt/node volume from another container, place code there -Runs `node index.js` in /opt/node by default, exposes port 80
+-Access /var/www/server volume from another container, place code there -Node code, like express, installed to /opt/node. run.sh copies it to volume at runtime -Runs `node index.js` in /var/www/server by default, exposes port 80